Documentation Index

 What is Regex?

 Regex lets you define search patterns that match a wide range of text combinations.
 This is especially helpful when scammers use unpredictable variations of names or keywords.Want to test your regex?
-Visit Rustexp — it uses the same Rust regex engine that Discord uses under the hood, so your results will be accurate.
+Visit regex101.com (select the Java flavor) for testing and its reference guide — it uses the same matching engine as Hashbot.

 Basic Example